 The living room area has a two-seater sofa and TV/DVD player.

 At the bedroom end of the studio is a king-size, white sleigh bed next to an inviting window seat, with views out over the Outer Courtyard and garden.
 The bedroom area includes a cupboard and small dressing table with a mirror.

 The house has a gated entrance to both the front and side.
 There is a gravel driveway to the side with ample off-street parking for 4 to 5 cars.
 Access to the first floor of the annexe is located from the parking area.
 A pretty walkway from the parking area leads down some steps, passed a small pond, through the landscaped garden to the Outer Courtyard and courtyard entrance, and then on round passed the Breakfast Room to the oak front door.
-All the rooms, except the kitchen, face south and have lovely views over the mature garden, with its shrubs, herbaceous borders and towering trees, bordered by the babbling mill stream of the River Coln.
+All the rooms, except the kitchen, face south and have lovely views over the mature garden, with its shrubs, herbaceous borders and towering trees, with views over the babbling mill stream of the River Coln.
 The garden has several paved terraces, with plenty of outdoor seating and tables for a meal for 12 or a quiet drink in the sunshine.
 A charcoal BBQ is provided for guests to use, placed down by the river terrace.

 Full List of Facilities